 Pumpkin seed oil is a natural hair-health-boosting ingredient that may benefit those experiencing hair loss.
 Studies have shown that it can prevent testosterone from producing DHT.
 Another natural ingredient that can work as a DHT blocker is saw palmetto, an herb.
 Research shows that it may prevent the enzyme from producing DHT.

 If your hair loss is related to DHT, keep in mind that shampoos and other hair products that block DHT won't reverse your hair loss.
 Instead, these blockers will prevent further hair thinning and loss.
-Once a hair follicle has miniaturized, it won't be able to grow any more hair.
-This means you'll get the best results from a DHT blocking shampoo if you start using it early in your hair loss journey.
+Once a hair follicle has miniaturized, it won't grow any more hair.
+This means you'll get the best results from a DHT-blocking shampoo if you start using it early in your hair loss journey.

-What to look for when buying a DHT blocking shampoo
+What to look for when buying DHT-blocking shampoo

 Additionally, take your time and do some research!
 If there are any claims about ingredients on the bottle that seem too good to be true, make sure you look into the research to see if those ingredients can actually deliver the claimed results.
 Ultimately, you want a product with tried and true ingredients – not lofty (but empty) claims.

-How frequently should you use your shampoo to prevent more hair loss?
+How frequently should you use your shampoo to prevent hair loss?

 Cleaning your scalp and hair is essential for healthy hair regrowth.
-That said, over washing overstate your scalp.
+That said, over-washing overstate your scalp.
 The number of times you should shampoo your hair per week depends on your hair type.
 Thicker, coarser hair types can get away without washing their hair for a few days, while thinner hair types may find their hair feels greasy even after one day.
-For most people, washing the hair 2-3 times a week will be optimal.
+Washing the hair 2-3 times a week will be optimal for most people.

 Other ingredients to look for in hair loss shampoos

 Peptides and Amino Acids: Amino acids and peptides (chains of amino acids) are the building blocks of our hair.
-Research has indicated that when applied topically, amino acids can strengthen the hair and fight against damage.
+Research has indicated that amino acids can strengthen the hair and fight against damage when applied topically.
 Alanine, phenylalanine, and arginine are a few of the amino acids you'll typically see in hair products.